 What I loved best is how she pointed out that she's not in the business of making someone look prettier by trying to make someone have this ideal face shape (even if on television she does focus more on the aesthetic results, like having a slimmer face).
 Rather, her goal is to help people look how they should when your body and bones are aligned the way they are intended to.
 She was simply returning me to my most natural and harmonious state—and that ended up being the prettiest version of myself.
 After around ten treatments, when bodies align back to their most natural and healthy state, faces can look dramatically different.
 Her mantra is a healthy body results in your most beautiful face.

 My husband was with me in Korea, and he was treated by her, too.
 He didn't see results that were as dramatic as mine, but he noted that overall he felt more energy and stood a bit straighter.

 I asked her what I could do at home to keep this structural bliss—here are three helpful and easy tips:

 - Take the palm of your hand and press down hard on your cheekbones and massage.
 This will keep your facial muscles loose and prevent them from hardening and tightening in a way that moves your face bones around.
-This can help slim down a face that widened from muscle strain.
+This is meant to help slim down a face that widened from muscle strain.

 - Squeeze the joints around your fingers (both the top and middle joint), press hard, and roll fingers around the joint as you squeeze them.
-This keeps the muscles throughout the body loose and relaxed, which also helps prevent your muscles from pulling bones in unnatural ways.
+This is meant to keep the muscles throughout the body loose and relaxed, which also helps prevent your muscles from pulling bones in unnatural ways.